-Residential Housing Rehabilitation: Through the City's CDBG-funded Revolving Loan Fund, provide construction and rehabilitation assistance for very low to moderate income homeowners, rental property owners and the Public Housing Authority.
-The City will focus on upgrading the community's housing stock to meet standard building codes to provide and sustain safe, affordable housing through its revolving loan fund.
-The City of Great Falls will address Public Housing Authority rehabilitation or modernization projects with the use of CDBG funding.
+Residential Housing Rehabilitation: Provide construction and rehabilitation assistance for very low to moderate income homeowners, property owners and the Public Housing Authority.
+The City will focus on upgrading the City's housing stock to meet standard building codes to provide and sustain safe, affordable housing through its revolving loan fund.
+The City of Great Falls will address Public Housing Authority rehabilitation or modernization with the use of CDBG funding.
 Housing efforts to remediate properties negatively affected by slum and blighted conditions will be funded through CDBG.